 My daughter will be 2 years old in April and is only nursing once a day.
 I have no intent to stop her, especially given COVID.
 My body still likes to think she’s eating 3 to 4 times a day.
 I’m still pumping to give moms milk, I reach out to let moms know I am happy to help, and I’m still stashing some in my freezer.

 Helping a mother feed her child is a gift not many can give.
 I am so grateful my body has the ability to do so.
 I’d love to continue helping moms and babies in need.
 I wish I knew this was possible with my son, but now I feel like it’s my job to inform others it is.”

 This story was submitted to Love What Matters by Momma Chronicles.
-You can follow her journey on Instagram, Facebook, and her blog.
+You can follow her journey on Instagram and Facebook.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.